-An excellent way to take the open-door policy to the next level is to knock down doors and walls – literally.
+An excellent way to take the open-door policy to the next level is to literally knock down doors and walls.
 Instead of sitting in an office overlooking the bullpen, eliminate the walls separating you from your team by creating an open space concept.

-To have a successful team building experience, you need to foster aid and support.
+To have a successful team-building experience, you need to foster aid and support.
 You can achieve this by delegating the right roles to the right people.
 Make sure you value what every member brings to the table.
-There is no better way to develop a strong bond with your team than valuing their skills.
+There is no better way to develop a strong bond with your team than to value their skills.

 Instead of focusing on the end goal, which can be daunting for many, break down the process into smaller milestones.
 These smaller steps are much more attainable, and achieving these goals encourage employees to keep going.

 Speaking of reaching smaller goals, you should celebrate milestones, both big and small.
 Whenever your team has an outstanding achievement, make sure you commemorate that goal with a celebration.
 It can be as little as a gift card for each individual to something more significant such as an extra vacation day for everyone.

 We also highly recommend taking part in activities together and celebrating outside the workplace.
 Managers and employees are on different playing fields in the office.
 But once outside, it’s much easier to create strong bonds and lasting friendships, which brings us to the next item on our list.

 Experiencing new things and participating in challenges together can further strengthen the bond you and your team members share.
 An excellent option for an out-of-office activity is an employee engagement challenge with atlasGO.
 You can set a target for all your members to work towards as a team, which in turn increases motivation in the workplace.